-The consolidated financial statements of Autohome Inc. at December 31, 2011 and 2012, and for each of the three years in the period ended December 31, 2012, appearing in this prospectus and registration statement have been audited by Ernst & Young Hua Ming LLP, independent registered public accounting firm, as set forth in their report thereon appearing elsewhere herein, and are included in reliance upon such report given on the authority of such firm as experts in accounting and auditing.
+The consolidated financial statements of Autohome Inc. at December 31, 2009 and 2010, and September 30, 2011, and for the years ended December 31, 2009 and 2010, and the nine months ended September 30, 2011, appearing in this prospectus and registration statement have been audited by Ernst & Young Hua Ming, independent registered public accounting firm, as set forth in their reports thereon appearing elsewhere herein, and are included in reliance upon such reports given on the authority of such firm as experts in accounting and auditing.

-The offices of Ernst & Young Hua Ming LLP are located at 16/F Ernst & Young Tower, Oriental Plaza, No.1 East Chang An Avenue, Beijing 100738, People's Republic of China.
+The offices of Ernst & Young Hua Ming are located at 16/F Ernst & Young Tower, Oriental Plaza, No.1 East Chang An Avenue, Beijing 100738, People's Republic of China.